 Your first email should be an introduction of yourself and what you offer.
 The second can go a little deeper into what your organization does, and the third should be a “hey!
 Are you out there?”

 Speak from your own voice, and remember to focus on how your organization can help this person, not on asking for funds.

 Use Video Tools: Vidyard

 With just a few clicks, you can create a video that can be embedded into your email that communicates a unique, dynamic, personal message to donors and sponsors that adds something a little extra.

 It’s a strong introduction to exactly who you are and what you offer that’s valuable.

-Productize Your Donor Options
+Productize Your Donor Options: Funding Change

-Track All Conversations: Hubspot Sales Hub
+Track All Conversations: HubSpot Sales Hub

 Making detailed notes about sponsorship and donor conversations isn’t just about making sure you remember what you’ve already mentioned, it’s also about sharing that information with others on your team to ensure that everyone has an eye on identifying opportunities.

 Plus, HubSpot’s new pilot program for nonprofits is offering 40% off for new customers who run eligible non-profit organizations.
 It’s a win-win.